[NEW] Basic gets a boost: Announcing major upgrades to our free AI code assistant

 2. Tabnine

-Our own AI-powered predictive code completion solution has its own Sublime Text plugin available.
+Tabnine AI code assistant has its own Sublime Text plugin available.
 It replaces the native Sublime Text auto completion feature with a far more comprehensive solution.

 Tabnine indexes your entire project by reading your .gitignore or others, and determines which files to index.
 With that data, it can predict long file names before you type them by leveraging a mnemonic completion engine with near-instant suggestions as you type.